Abraham’s Bosom Was Never About Geography

 What “Abraham’s Bosom” Meant to a Jewish Audience

-To be “in Abraham’s bosom” meant you were counted among Abraham’s true heirs — not biologically, but faithfully.
+To be “in Abraham’s bosom” meant you were counted among Abraham’s true heirs.
+Not biologically, but faithfully.

-Jesus is about to dismantle that assumption.
+Jesus is about to dismantle that confidence.

 What the Parable Is Actually Doing